lindsey-doyle/CS010_lab9.10/README.md

 For full credit, define and use a function: string GetPhoneNumber(const vector<string> &nameVec, const vector<string> &phoneNumberVec, string contactName).
 The return value of GetPhoneNumber is the phone number associated with the specific contact name.

-Hint: Use two vectors: One for the string names, and the other for the string phone numbers.